louatiakram/Scrapping/README.md

 # Scrapping

-Scrapping is a Spring Boot project designed to scrape product data from Tunisian stores like Tunisianet.
+Scrapping is a Spring Boot project designed to scrape computer data from Tunisian stores like Tunisianet.

 ## Features

-- Scrapes product information from Mytek and Tunisianet websites.
+- Scrapes computer information from Mytek and Tunisianet websites.
 - Stores scraped data in a PostgreSQL database.
-- Provides an API to retrieve the scraped product data (Test with Postman).
+- Provides an API to retrieve the scraped computer data (Test with Postman).

 ## Prerequisites